The boats we build are perfect/stable/balanced- why do we need an AVB system?

-How does it compare to trim tabs/gyroscopic stabilisation/hydrofoils?
+How do AVB systems compare to trim tabs/gyroscopic stabilisation/hydrofoils?

 Secondly, we really do believe in simplicity of design wherever possible.
 Whilst the components of our system are rigorously designed and engineered, the idea of putting weight into the bow is not a new one.
 People have been using ballast in one form or another for hundreds if not thousands of years, and to this day it remains an incredibly effective solution.